mewna/mewna-backend/README.md

-# cute-discord
+# mewna-discord

-A super-cute Discord bot backend in Java
+A super-mewna Discord bot backend in Java

 ## Deployment notes